UPPMAX/programming_formalisms/docs/intro.md

 ## The project

-!!! note "Help us add you to the ptroject repository"
+!!! note "Help us add you to the project repository"

     - <https://github.com/UPPMAX/programming_formalisms/issues/37>
-    - Add you GitHub name!
+    - Add your GitHub name!
     - The project will be located here: <https://github.com/programming-formalisms/programming_formalisms_project_summer_2024>